All Products

 Synchronization Types

 By default, Incremental Data Synchronization is selected.
-You must also select Schema Synchronization and Full Data Synchronization.
-After the precheck is complete, DTS synchronizes the historical data of selected objects from the source instance to the destination instance.
+You can select only Full Data Synchronization.
+You cannot select Schema Synchronization.
+After the precheck is complete, DTS synchronizes the historical data of the selected objects from the source database to the destination database.
 The historical data is the basis for subsequent incremental synchronization.

 Processing Mode of Conflicting Tables